ethereum/remix-project/automation.md

    It won't automatically merge to master (this can be done with the first automation).

-   It is activable by adding the `autorebase` label.
+   It is activated by adding the `autorebase` label.

    For more [information](https://github.com/marketplace/actions/rebase-pull-requests)